fpsvogel/learn-ruby/README.md

   - 💲[Programming Ruby 3.2](https://pragprog.com/titles/ruby5/programming-ruby-3-2-5th-edition/)
 - [x] **Guided practice:** ⭐[Exercism](https://exercism.org/tracks/ruby), then [CodeWars](https://www.codewars.com) if you want more.
 Be sure to take notes each time you learn something new in an exercise, and at the end you could write up your reflections ([here are mine](https://fpsvogel.com/posts/2020/exercism-ruby)).
 - [x] **OOP:** Sandi Metz's books 💲[Practical Object-Oriented Design: An Agile Primer Using Ruby](https://www.poodr.com) (a.k.a.
 POODR) and 💲[99 Bottles of OOP](https://sandimetz.com/99bottles-sample-ruby)
 - [x] **Build a Ruby app:** Apply those OOP lessons.
 I made a CLI (command-line interface) [app that gives statistics on a reading log](https://fpsvogel.com/posts/2021/my-first-ruby-app-lessons-learned).
+Or you could build a game with [DragonRuby](https://dragonruby.itch.io/), using the book [Building Games with DragonRuby](https://book.dragonriders.community/).
 - [x] **Build a site with Bridgetown:** I [remade my blog](https://fpsvogel.com/posts/2021/build-a-blog-with-bridgetown) with [Bridgetown](https://github.com/bridgetownrb/bridgetown) (an updated Jekyll), and built a Ruby component for [a reading list](https://fpsvogel.com/reading/).
 Be sure to [join the Bridgetown Discord server](https://discord.gg/Cugms94QFM)—the maintainers are very welcoming and helpful to newbies.

 ## Rails basics